-He is the author of thirteen books of poetry and prose, most recently Brown, released in April; Blue Laws: Selected & Uncollected Poems 1995- 2015, long-listed for the National Book Award; and Book of Hours, a finalist for the Kingsley Tufts Poetry Award and winner of the Lenore Marshall Poetry Prize from the Academy of American Poets.
-His collection Jelly Roll: A Blues was a finalist for both the National Book Award and the Los Angeles Times Book Prize.
+He is the author of thirteen books of poetry and prose.
+His newest book of poetry, Stones, was one of Library Journal’s top ten poetry titles of 2021 and was shortlisted for the T.S.
+Eliot Prize.
+His new children’s book is Emile and the Field, illustrated by Chioma Ebinama.
+Brown was featured on the Daily Show with Trevor Noah; Blue Laws: Selected & Uncollected Poems 1995- 2015 was longlisted for the National Book Award; and Book of Hours was a finalist for the Kingsley Tufts Poetry Award and winner of the Lenore Marshall Prize for Poetry from the Academy of American Poets.
+His collection Jelly Roll: a blues was a finalist for both the National Book Award and the Los Angeles Times Book Prize.

 Young’s second nonfiction book, Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News, won the Anisfield-Wolf Book Award in Nonfiction; was a finalist for the National Book Critics Circle Award and the PEN/Jean Stein Book Award; was longlisted for the National Book Award; and was named a New York Times Notable Book, a New York Times Book Review “Editors’ Choice” selection, and a “Best Book of 2017” by NPR, the Los Angeles Times, Dallas Morning News, Atlanta Journal-Constitution, Smithsonian, Vogue, Nylon, BuzzFeed, Electric Literature, and the Atlantic.